alexandermishin13/tm1637-kmod/README.md

 sudo make install
 ```

-Compile and install a fdt overlays (edit it for the pins first):
+Compile and install a fdt overlays You need it for declare `tm1637` device.
+Edit the overlay source for the a pins definition first:
 ```
 cd ./fdt-overlays
 make